PR Publicity - Page 2

 Here are some tips to help you get the most out of your efforts:

-• Include a compelling headline in the first paragraph that answers the 5 W’s (who, what, when, where and why) or “H” (who/what/where/when/why).
+• Include a compelling headline in the first paragraph that answers the 5 W’s (who, what, when, where, and why) or “H” (who/what/where/when/why).
 You can also use an acronym such as “WHO DID WHAT WHEN WHERE.”

 • Add a quote from an expert in your field at the end of your article.
 This could be someone from within your company or an industry expert who agrees with your message.

-• Make sure you include links back to social media accounts so readers can easily follow along with future content related to this press release without having to go through each individual site separately.
+• Make sure you include links back to social media accounts so readers can easily follow along with future content related to this press release without having to go through each site separately.

 Keetria is an entrepreneur, wellness advocate, and brand strategy coach for creatives & entrepreneurs with 16 years of public relations expertise working with some of the world’s leading brands, startups, media personalities, and entertainers.
 If you would like to work together, don’t hesitate to reach out!